 All of them differ in some ways, but today I want to focus on what they all have in common.
 Or what I call the 6 practices of Agile that can be found in all of the Agile frameworks.
 These practices are the key to what makes this way of project management work and thus should be recognized.

 Have I caught your interest?
-Here they are.
+Here are the Agile best practices.

 Practice 1 – Visualization

-Now all you have to do is write out your tasks on sticky notes or task cards if you are using a digital Agile solution and add them to the corresponding sections.
+Now all you have to do is write out your tasks on sticky notes or task cards if you are using an online Kanban board and add them to the corresponding sections.
 By doing this, you have successfully used the first of the Agile practices and now have a visual representation of your process.
-Giving you and your team clarity on what is going on, how much progress you have made and what is yet to come.
+Giving you and your team clarity on what is going on, how much progress you have made, and what is yet to come.

 To make sure this board, does not get messy just like any other organizational tool, you should note 2 things.